uwsampa/accept/README.md

 (In the future, I'll make it possible to do local executions without the cluster infrastructure.)

+For some of the benchmarks, you will need large input files that are not included in this repository:

+* blackscholes: "simlarge" input from PARSEC (`in_64K.txt`)

 Finally, run the experiments by typing `./bin/experiments.py`.
 This will record some data in an SQLite database called `memo.db`; clear this out if you need to run things from the beginning again.

 [cluster-workers]: https://github.com/sampsyo/cluster-workers